jhalexand/MinecraftPush/README.md

-This is a Minecraft (Bukkit) plugin that allows for push notifications from your Minecraft server via [Pushover](http://www.pushover.net/).
+This is a Minecraft (Bukkit) plugin that sends push notifications from your Minecraft server via [Pushover](http://www.pushover.net/).

+This is a fork of [jobukkit's](https://github.com/jobukkit) orignal [MinecraftPush](https://github.com/jobukkit/MinecraftPush) version.

+I forked it in order to add tracking of how long a player was on when they leave.
+As a Dad running a minecraft server, this is good information.

+Along the way, I also added a gradle build environment, removed calls to a flaky phone-home plugin tracking service, and specified an API version in the plugin so bukkit doesn't warn about legacy plugins.

 Installation
 -----